ADLenehan/Inroad/index.md

 <br>

 <h2 id="fourth-h">IV.
 Building the Roadmap</h2>
 We now understand the customer, the business, and the strategy (to the extent one exists).
-The next step is distilling that strategy down into the actual product roadmap.
+The next step is distilling all that information down into the actual product roadmap.
 Because you will inevitably have a limited number of developers at your company, you'll need to be judicious about what you build and when.
 The product roadmap is the artifact that ultimately defines that plan.

 <h3>Identifying opportunities</h3>
 In order to build an informed product roadmap, you'll need to first identify and sort what opportunities you see that you think your product may be able to take advantage of.
-We've found that the most effective way to define these opportunities is by capturing a list of desired outcomes from users and then ordering those outcomes based on the importance of those outcomes and how satisfied users are with current solutions.
-In this HBR article [Turn Customer Input into Innovation](https://hbr.org/2002/01/turn-customer-input-into-innovation) we go back to Tony Ulwick to understand exactly how this is done.
-If you really want to quantify some of this feedback, you should use Tony's "Opportunity Algorithm" to assign numbers to each opportunity and rank them accordingly.
-We don't think it's necessary to quantify these inputs necessarily, but you should definitely map them out in order to get a sense for what's going to be most-valuable.
+We can use the list of desired outcomes from the  [Turn Customer Input into Innovation](https://hbr.org/2002/01/turn-customer-input-into-innovation) article and, as it mentions, ask users to rate these outcomes by importance and satisfaction.
+Surveys are usually the best way to collect this information.
+Once we know which of these outcomes is "underserved" (high importance / low satisfaction), we should try to figu

 <h3>The Kano Model</h3>
 There are a number of different frameworks to use in order to prioritize new products / features